Guiding COPD Caregivers Toward Coping Strategies

 The investigators concluded that increasing positive coping may improve family resilience and reduce the burden among caregivers of patients with COPD.

-Positive coping styles are strategies to manage stress and adversity, promoting psychological resilience and well-being.
-These strategies can include:
+Positive coping styles are strategies to manage stress and adversity, promoting psychological resilience and well-being.2 These strategies can include:

 “There are individual differences in the level of family resilience of caregivers of COPD patients, and [clinicians] can provide personalized interventions to different family caregivers by understanding their characteristics and needs.
 [Clinicians] can improve the family resilience of caregivers by guiding them to adopt positive coping styles, reducing burdens and promoting resilience,” the researchers concluded.